RosettaCommons/binder/documentation/debugging.rst

     { "<memory>", {"std::uninitialized_copy"} },

-5. Recompile binder, and then rebuild and see if your build works, if not and you still see ``bits`` rinse, and repeat.
+4. After the changes are done, the binder executable should be recompilled and re-used to create the desired bindings.
+    In some cases many iterations of the described procedure will be needed till all the STL types/functions will be mapped to the correct includes.

     If this fixes your problem please let us know, or make a pull request!